gorango/flowcraft/docs/guide/programmatic/functional-api.md

 ## Creating Nodes from Functions

-These helpers are the primary way to create `Node` instances from simple functions.
+These helpers are the primary way to create `Node` instances from simple functions, reducing boilerplate for common tasks.

 ### `mapNode`